imran956/Log-In-Screen/README.md

 - Stylish and responsive UI design
 - Material Design components
 - Adaptable to various screen sizes
+- Supports light mode as well as dark mode

 ## 🛠 Installation
 1. Clone the repository: